waterbycounty

 What's happening with rivers in Raleigh County right now?

-Raleigh County's primary USGS streamgage on the CLEAR FORK is currently reading 25 cubic feet per second — 29% of the long-term mean of 85.58 cfs.
+Raleigh County's primary USGS streamgage on the CLEAR FORK has a pipeline snapshot of 25 cubic feet per second — 29% of the long-term mean of 85.58 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Raleigh County water compare to the West Virginia average?